hashicorp/terraform-cdk/docs/upgrade-guide/upgrading-to-0.6.md

 ### `onSynthesize` has been removed

-Should you find yourself needing support for this, please file a [new issue](https://cdk.tf/feature) on this repo and describe your use-case.
+Should you need support for this, please file a [new issue](https://cdk.tf/feature) on this repo and describe your use-case.

 ## Further support